Voltage825/AxonFramework3Demo/readme.md

          .expectDispatchedCommands(new WithdrawMoneyCommand("acct1", 100));
 ...
 ```
-3. Somehwere between the two webinars there is code missing from Account:
+- Some where between the two webinars there is code missing from Account:
 ``` Java
     ...
     @CommandHandler